kezsulap/SSO_MAX_CC/README.md

 		5h 2 without Q of trumps
 		5s 2 with Q of trumps and no side kings
 1c
-	({1 level overcall}) also you can put any text describing a call in curly braces to mean ({op's call}) or {our call}
+	({1 level overcall}) also you can put any text describing a call {2 of opponent suit} in curly braces to mean ({op's call}) or {our call}
-		{2 of opponent suit} GF
-1d Can have for example %(Qx;JTx;Q98xx;AKx)
-	@A hand can be described using this syntax, to indicade a void just leave the space between semicolons blank %(;;;AKQJTxxxxxxxx)
-#Lines starting with '#' are ignored by the parser and can be used to make the file more readable for yourself
-1h Also you can #put a '#' sign in the middle of the line and everything after it is a comment as well
+1d You can use this syntax %(Qx J10x Q98xx AKx) to show a hand
+	@To indicade a void use a hyphen %(- - - AKQJ10xxxxxxxx)

+#Any number of blank lines anywhere in the file is OK

 @Non vulnerable
 1nt 12-14
 @Vulnerable